 A cult beauty favourite, the Sol de Janeiro Brazilian Bum Bum Cream is an icon on the internet thanks to its firming properties from the inclusion of Guaraná, a native Amazonian plant whose fruit contains one of the most potent forms of caffeine on the planet.
 Aldi’s version doesn’t contain the wonder fruit, but apparently offers comparable results in its equally colourful tub.

 Aldi says: ‘Firm skin and add glow with this luxurious Lacura Booty Balm.
 With a summery fragrance, this is a great easy way to get summer body ready.
 Whether your day takes you to the beach or the park, make sure you are always dressed for the occasion when you have this in your cosmetic collection.’

 The reviews say: ‘What can I say?
 I smell fantastic, and my skin feels amazing.
 Especially those lumpy, bumpy bits that you get after winter.
 I’ve bought two more.
 I don’t want to run out.
 Ever.’

 Aldi pink clay mask

 When Aldi first dropped this Sand & Sky dupe last year, it sold out fast.
-Now the store is bringing it back, along with a pink clay hot cloth cleanser (£3.99) and pink clay exfoliator (£2.99), both of which are set to prove just as popular.
+Now for 2019 the store is bringing it back, along with a pink clay hot cloth cleanser (£3.99) and pink clay exfoliator (£2.99).

 Aldi says: ‘Created to reduce the appearance of imperfections, this Pink Clay Mask is the ideal addition to your beauty regime.
 This mask is sure to detoxify your skin, leaving you feeling fresh and new and your skin looking clearer and brighter.’